Secure your data - call (0800) 612 4065

 Firstly, your organisation must decide on the dedicated person who is responsible for ensuring compliance is met.
 The selected employee must review all current and archived documentation asking themselves the following questions:

 If the answer is NO to any of these questions, changes need to be made to your organisation, including implementing an effective records management policy to ensure compliance is met.

 Take control of your data by working with Storetec Services to discover your tailored scanning solution.
 Online access to digitised documentation enables you to take control, allowing for easy search with immediate and controlled access to the documents you need and access to full audit trails.
 Storetec Services can assist with the scanning of any type of documentation you may have, in addition to document storage, secure document destruction and cloud-based document management solutions.

-If you would like more information on GDPR policies or advice on how to ensure your company is compliant, please do not hesitate to contact us.
-Whether you require a quick chat or would prefer to have a face to face meeting, we can help.
+If you would like more information on GDPR policies or advice on ensuring your company is compliant, please do not hesitate to contact us.
+Whether you require a quick chat or would prefer to have a face-to-face meeting, we can help.

 Simply let us know the size of your paper archive and let us do the rest

 Total Estimated images: 0